ramyakant-dev/pimcore-task/README.md

     * The frontend: <http://localhost>
     * The admin interface, using the credentials you have chosen above: <http://localhost/admin>

+### Testing (WIP)
+1.
+    * During Installation symfony/phpunit-bridge and symfony/browser-kit is installed automatically.
+    * docker-compose.yaml contains necessary services, which can be initialized when testing.
+    * Run `sudo docker compose --profile test up -d` from you project directory to start test-db and test-php services.
+    * phpunit.xml.dist contains all the necessary settings for testing.
+    * Tests are located in 'bundles/Ramyakant/ProductManagementBundle/tests'.
+    * Run the tests with `sudo docker compose exec test-php vendor/bin/simple-phpunit`.

 ## With PHP environment & composer

 1. Clone this project :